-185 Directed Study - Humanities ‡ (1) UC:CSU 285 Directed Study - Humanities ‡ (2) UC:CSU 385 Directed Study - Humanities ‡ (3) UC:CSU
+185 Directed Study - Humanities ‡ (1) UC:CSU

+285 Directed Study - Humanities ‡ (2) UC:CSU

+385 Directed Study - Humanities ‡ (3) UC:CSU

-Humanities on a contract basis under the direction of a supervising instructor.
+Conference, 1 hour per unit.
+Allows students to pursue Directed Study in Humanities on a contract basis under the direction of a supervising instructor.
 Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.

-UC CREDIT FOR INDEPENDENT STUDY/DIRECTED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
-THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINIMUM 60 UNITS NEEDED FOR ADMISSION TO THE UC.
+UC CREDIT FOR INDEPENDENT STUDY/DIRECTED STUDY COURSES NUM-BERED 185, 285, AND 385 IN ANY DEPART-MENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUA-TION AFTER APPLICATION AND ADMIS-SION.
+THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINIMUM 60 UNITS NEEDED FOR ADMIS-SION TO THE UC.